tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

 Users with VivoBooks *without* keyboard backlight are advised to rather use [whatnameisit's repo](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh).
 He also has been tending it very actively so it is more likely to be as up-to-date as possible!
 Note that **he does *not* offer a Clover EFI** and that **you *do* need to be able to handle OpenCore**! _In any case_ please do read through his [ReadME](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh) because it contains a wealth of important info and links which also apply to this repo!

-Of the two bootloaders offered in this repo, [OpenCore](https://github.com/acidanthera/OpenCorePkg) and [Clover](https://github.com/CloverHackyColor/CloverBootloader), OC can be considered the preferred one.
-As per whatnameisit and others, in contrast to OC, Clover at this point does not support OEMTableID, masking and many other features.
+Of the two bootloaders offered in this repo, [OpenCore](https://github.com/acidanthera/OpenCorePkg) and [Clover](https://github.com/CloverHackyColor/CloverBootloader), OC can be considered the preferred one despite of still being beta by version number.
+As per whatnameisit and others, in contrast to OC, Clover at this point does not support OEMTableID, masking and many other sophisticated features.
 For a more detailed comparison, you could read [Why OpenCore over Clover and others](https://dortania.github.io/OpenCore-Install-Guide/why-oc.html#opencore-features).

 # Unsupported Hardware & Features